crustio/crust-wiki/docs/crust-overview.md

 sidebar_label: Crust Mainnet
 ---

+The Crust mainnet is advancing steadily, The current mainnet online progress is:

+1. CRU claim - opened

-The Crust mainnet is advancing steadily, and the CRU claim function is now open.
-The owner of CRU-ERC20 can claim CRU-ERC20 to Crust mainnet.
+CRU is the main token of the Crust network, and CRU-ERC20 refers to the CRU token that existed in Ethereum smart contract.
+The process by which the owner of CRU-ERC20 maps CRU-ERC20 to the Crust mainnet is called **claim**.
+The owner of CRU-ERC20 can claim their CRUs on Crust mainnet.
 Claims include [claim CRU](claims.md) and [Claim Locked CRU](claims-locked-cru.md).

+2. Node joining - opened

+Nodes and storage resource providers can deploy nodes in Crust mainnet.
+Node deployment process reference [node manual](node-overview.md)

+3. DSM (Decentralized Storage Market) - coming soon

+Crust’s DSM (Decentralized Storage Market) enables users to place storage orders on the chain, to get their data stored and distributed on Crust Network.
+With the backup of the entire network, users can retrieve their data from everywhere at any time.
+The DSM User Guide will be released soon.

+4. GPoS - coming soon

+Crust’s GPoS (Guaranteed Proof of Stake) derives from PoS consensus.
+It requires nodes to provide storage resources as a guarantee to obtain staking quota and encourages users to stake their tokens to high-quality nodes via guarantee operation to obtain staking income.
+At this stage, GPoS rewards have not yet begun to be distributed.

 The progress of Crust mainnet launch can be viewed [here](https://medium.com/crustnetwork/big-announcement-crust-mainnet-launch-timeline-c2bd2dc0d490).